From Qi charging to long-range wireless charging with Gareth Beavis10 July 2019

 And then we went through a cycle where phone manufacturers started to remove it from their handsets because it was just, it added too much thickness at a time when there was a premium on phone design and slimness, and also increasing battery life.
 So the convenience of wireless charging just wasn’t there.
 What we also had was the battle between Qi charging and WPC, and having these two different standards made things very difficult.
 And a breakthrough there came really with Samsung adopting both of these standards in their smartphones.

-YuvaI: What do you hear about the impact of such a super speed charging on battery life?
+Yuval: What do you hear about the impact of such a super-speed charging on battery life?

 Gareth: Yeah, I think it’s still to be seen in the moment.
 Battery life is a key consideration for nearly every manufacturer I speak to.
 A lot of them are doing, especially when you look at wired power connection, they’re doing some very smart things in terms of the charger itself having a processor that can actually talk to the phone and decide exactly how much power needs to go in at the right time.
 So in terms of the effect on battery life in that respect, it seems to be fairly under control because nobody wants a phone that’s going to degrade quickly.

-YuvaI: Excellent.
+Yuval: Excellent.
 It’s funny that you mentioned the DVD standard wars because that certainly took some time to work itself out, and then there was a standard.
 But today, not that many people buy DVDs.
 Everything has switched into streaming and wireless delivery of video.
-Do you think we’ll see the same thing with wireless charging, with long range wireless charging?
-So once you have long range wireless charging solutions that do not require you to have a charging pad, do you see that as displacing Qi?
+Do you think we’ll see the same thing with wireless charging, with long-range wireless charging?
+So once you have long-range wireless charging solutions that do not require you to have a charging pad, do you see that as displacing Qi?
 Do you see that as augmenting Qi?

 And then what you’re seeing is streaming start alongside as a convenience, as much as anything else.
 And as the technology progressed and got better, it’s largely starting to take over, but you’re still seeing a huge amount of people, and I mean a huge amount of people, that will want to hold onto their physical collection because it’s physical right now and it’s something that they own.
 There’s still this idea of renting something for a subscription each month isn’t as, is something that human beings just don’t like as much.
 We love tactility and the things that we actually possess.
 And also the fact that one is convenient and one also still offers the greater, more premium experience.
 You always have to have a strong and robust internet connection to have good streaming.
 But if you’ve got the TV and the Blu-ray, largely you’ll have the same experience every single time.

-YuvaI: Absolutely.
-Today I think when you buy a, say a Samsung Galaxy 10, it has built-in wireless charging built in, Qi charging.
+Yuval: Absolutely.
+Today I think when you buy a, say a Samsung Galaxy 10, it has built-in wireless charging built-in, Qi charging.
 I don’t think there’s an option to buy it without the Qi charging.
 But unlocking that capability does require you to buy a charging stand or a charging pad.
-So my question is, how much extra, if anything, do you think people would be willing to pay for a phone that supports this over the air, long range wireless charging, as compared to an identical phone in all other respects that does not have long range wireless charging?
+So my question is, how much extra, if anything, do you think people would be willing to pay for a phone that supports this over the air, long-range wireless charging, as compared to an identical phone in all other respects that does not have long-range wireless charging?

-YuvaI: I know you’re a journalist and not a copywriter, but do you think we should be searching for a different name than long range wireless charging or over the air wireless charging something to differentiate it from the charging pad crowd?
+Yuval: I know you’re a journalist and not a copywriter, but do you think we should be searching for a different name than long-range wireless charging or over the air wireless charging something to differentiate it from the charging pad crowd?

 But WiFi doesn’t necessarily make a lot of sense to what’s there to lots of people.
 But it has some good connotations and it flows nicely off the tongue.
 So I think absolutely it needs to be given a proper name.
 But again it depends on what the standards themselves will be like.